pywbem/pywbemtools/docs/pywbemclicommands.rst

     $ pywbemcli class delete CIM_Blah

-See :ref:`pywbemcli class delete --help` for details.
+See :ref:`pywbemcli class delete --help` for the exact help output of the command.

 .. _`Class enumerate command`: